-That was my inspiration for this posting of split pea and ham soup.
-It is an easy soup recipe that is so rewarding in flavor and nutrition.
+This split pea and ham soup is so rewarding in flavor and nutrition.
 The dried green peas can also be soaked overnight for a faster cook-off, but honestly?
 It doesn’t take much time at all to soft-cook them in a nourishing, hearty pot of soup.
 I have never soaked my split peas.

 Fennel vs. Potatoes:

-I have included a goodly amount of smoked ham in this pot of soup as well as some flavorful bacon to sauté the aromatic vegetables with and crumble as a garnish.
-This is truly a good, old fashioned comfort food that is perfect for our cold winter weather.
+I have included a good amount of smoked ham in this pot of soup as well as some flavorful bacon to sauté the aromatic vegetables with and crumble as a garnish.
+This is truly a good, old-fashioned comfort food that is perfect for our cold winter weather.
 Make up a pot and enjoy!

 Check out these soups:

 Connect With Savor the Best: